hacks-guide/Guide-WiiU/docs/extras/block-updates.md

 1. Enter the Homebrew Launcher.
 1. Navigate the Homebrew Launcher and run the UFDiine app.
 1. Press the A button to delete the update folder.
-1. Run UFDiine once more and confirm that it says `Update folder is deleted`.
+1. Confirm that it says `Update folder is deleted`.
 You are now blocking updates.

 ### **DNS Blocking**
 ?> This method is the easier method and is recommended to less advanced users.
 It does, however, prevent the eShop from working.
 This can be worked around by running [NNUPatcher](http://www.wiiubru.com/appstore/zips/nnupatcher.zip) before starting the eShop.